 Notes.
 The figure shows, for each year, the share of tweets classified as anger by political affiliation.
 The numerator represents the number of tweets by X users within a given political affiliation classified anger, while the denominator is the total number of tweets by X users in that political affiliation.
+For readability, the graph displays a 6-month moving average of monthly percentages.
 The sample is restricted to citizens' tweets whose primary topic is either 'abortion', 'democracy', 'gender equality', 'gun control', 'immigration', 'tax and inequality' or 'trade'.
+The category 'other topic' is excluded.
+Appendix Figure A3 shows the partisan citizens sample for others emotions.

-4 The Supply Side of Emotions by Political Parties
+4 The Supply Side of Emotions: The Rise of Emotional Political Rhetoric

-4.1 Emotional Expressions of Political Parties: Analyzing Tweets and Speeches
+4.1 Emotional Expressions of Political Communication: Analyzing Tweets and Speeches